AnnaRogers04/RPG-game/Development Journal.md

 - I would like to avoid `Unity.Random` as my dice game is using a non-uniform random generator and needs to be able to deviate towards certain numbers (Technologies, s.d.).
 - I wrote some pseudo to help me understand how to approach this task(What is pseudocode? | Definition from TechTarget, s.d.).

+- research into UI systems to implement a function health bar.

 ### Pseudo Code
 ```Plaintext